-After the introduction, seventeen chapters? follow, with each chapter devoted to one participating school.
+After the introduction, twenty-three chapters follow, with each chapter devoted to one participating school.
 The chapters begin by completely identifying the school and the principal investigator(s).
-Following the chapter introduction for the school, each senior design project description is written on two pages, using the following format.
+Following the chapter introduction for the school, each senior design project description is written using the following format.
 On page one, the individuals involved with the project are completely identified, including the student(s), the professor(s) who supervised the project, and the many professionals involved in the daily lives and education of the disabled.
-A brief nontechnical description of the project follows along with a summary of the impact on how the project has improved the quality of life of the disabled person.
+A brief nontechnical description of the project follows with a summary of the impact on how the project has improved the quality of life of the disabled person.
 A photograph of the device or the device modification is also included.
-On page two, a technical description of the device or device modification is given, with parts specified only if they are of such a special nature that the project could not be fabricated without knowing the exact identity of the part.
+Following this, a technical description of the device or device modification is given, with parts specified only if they are of such a special nature that the project could not be fabricated without knowing the exact identity of the part.
 An approximate cost of the project is provided, excluding personnel costs.
+Most projects are described in two pages.
+However, the first project in each chapter is usually significantly longer and contains more analytic content.
 Individuals wishing more information on a particular design should contact the designated supervising principal investigator.

-2 While only sixteen universities participated in this program this year, one university had two separate programs with separate principal investigators.
+2 While twenty-two universities participated in this program this year, one university had two separate programs with separate principal investigators.
 Thus it was decided to create two chapters rather than one chapter for that university.